-The Geography Department requires 32 hours of coursework on the PhD program of study (two more than minimum required by the Graduate School).
+The Geography Department requires 32 hours of coursework on the MA and MS program of study (two more than minimum required by the Graduate School).
 The program of study is a formal graduate school document which lists your courses, and should constitute a logical whole.
-It should prepare you for, and support, the work you do for your dissertation.
-Additionally, for doctoral students, the department requires a preliminary program of study to be submitted at the end of the second semester.
+It should prepare you for, and support, the work you do for your thesis.
 Work with your major professor and advisory committee to choose courses for your program of study.
-Consult the UGA Course Bulletin, plan ahead to the extent possible, and reach out to the faculty teaching courses you are considering.
+Consult the UGA Course Bulletin (https://bulletin.uga.edu/CoursesHome, plan ahead to the extent possible, and reach out to the faculty teaching courses you are considering.
 It is perfectly acceptable to ask if you can see a syllabus before taking the class.
 There won't always be one available, but if there is, it can help you make decisions about your program of study.